-Leftist Is Frontrunner after Colombia Presidential Primaries
+Leftist Is Frontrunner After Colombia Presidential Primaries

 As opinion polls had indicated, leftist Sen. Gustavo Petro emerged as the current leader in the race for the presidency.
-With just over 90% of all votes counted, he won the primary for the Historical Pact, a coalition of left-wing parties, with 80% of the more than 4.6 million votes cast in its primary.
+With nearly all votes counted, he won the primary for the Historical Pact, a coalition of left-wing parties, with 80% of the more than 5.4 million votes cast in its primary.

-A group of centrist parties known as the Hope Coalition got close to 2 million voters in its primary, which was won by mathematician Sergio Fajardo, who also ran in the 2018 presidential election.
+A group of centrist parties known as the Hope Coalition got 2 million voters in its primary, which was won by mathematician Sergio Fajardo, who also ran in the 2018 presidential election.

 The three will compete in Colombia's presidential election May 29 along with several other candidates picked previously by smaller parties.
 If no one gets 50% of the votes, a runoff ballot would be held in June between the top two finishers.